 Oman employment visas

-Overseas professionals who want to live and work in Oman must obtain both a residency visa and a work permit (also known as the labour card).
-A foreign national is entitled to a residency visa in the Oman after i) incorporating a business in Oman or ii) after becoming a shareholder of an Omani company or iii) after purchasing real estate in Oman or iv) after being employed by a company operating within Oman.
+Foreign professionals looking to live and work in Oman must first obtain both a residency visa and a work permit before traveling to Oman.
+A foreign national may apply for an Omani residency visa if they i) incorporate a company in Oman or ii) become a shareholder in an Omani company or iii) secure employment with an Omani tax resident company.
+Some of the main residency visa offered in Oman include:

 Oman corporate banking options